There’s a strange contradiction at the heart of restaurant and bar management.

 Incidentally, Grammercy Tavern relies on BinWise Pro their bar inventory management.
 Never underestimate the importance of a perpetual inventory system.

-What makes Danny’s approach to hospitality business unique is the business philosophy he created and follows: Enlightened Hospitality.
+What makes Danny’s approach to hospitality business (see hospitality definition) unique is the business philosophy he created and follows: Enlightened Hospitality.
 It’s the principle of prioritizing employees first.
 And Danny followed it from a single cafe in the beginning to an empire worth hundreds of millions.

 In 2006, Danny shared the secrets and practices of Enlightened Hospitality in the landmark Setting the Table, which immediately became a New York Times Bestseller.
 It’s a motivational, educational look at how the right attitude and a healthy dose of respect for fellow humans can counteract all the scary restaurant failure rate statistics out there.